edvin/tornadofx-idea-plugin/README.md

 #### Add View

-- Create new View class based on Code or FXML automatically
+Create new View class based on Code or FXML automatically

 #### Inject Component

-- Search for Components (View, Fragment, Controller) and create injected val
+Search for Components (View, Fragment, Controller) and create injected val

-### Convert field members to JavaFX Properties
+### Convert fields to JavaFX Properties

+Converts fields to JavaFX Properties and fields delegated by them

 ### Add TableView Columns

+### Generate ViewModel

-## Generate ViewModel
+Generate ViewModel based on a class and its fields.

+### Translation support

+Fold `message["key"]` expression to their translated value.

+Add translation intention action.

 #### Project Templates